GhostFanta/todo-backend-flask/README.md

-# TODO_BE
+# todo-backend-flask
-> This repo serves as backend service for todolists including dockerized service Please use this repo with https://github.com/GhostFanta/TODO_FE
+> This repo serves as backend service for todolists including dockerized service Please use this repo with https://github.com/GhostFanta/todo-frontend-vue

 ## Requirement